List of Days of Our Lives characters introduced in the 2020s: Dimitri Von Leuschner

 Dimitri Von Leuschner is a character from in the Days of Our Lives spinoff series Beyond Salem and portrayed by Peter Porte.
 Porte reprised the character as a main character on the parent show as of May 8, 2023.
 He is the only son of Megan Hathaway, the oldest grandchild of Stefano DiMera, and also the cousin of Carly Manning and Frankie Brady.
 Porte exited the role on December 12, 2023, when Dimitri is transferred to a "supermax" prison.
+In November 2025, it was revealed Dimitri would return to Salem, with Porte reprising the role.
+Dmitri returned during the final moments of the January 2, 2026, episode.

-In Beyond Salem, Dimitri posed as an ISA agent to retrieve a family heirloom that was used as a dowry for Carly's first marriage to Lawrence Alamain, the Alamainian Peacock.
+Dmitri is introduced as having posed as an ISA agent to retrieve a family heirloom that was used as a dowry for Carly's first marriage to Lawrence Alamain, the Alamainian Peacock.
 Working with Drew Donovan, who modified it to connect satellite lasers that could destroy entire cities, his plans were foiled by John, Marlena, and Billie Reed with whom he flirted with.
 The two men were arrested and sent to prison in Alamainia.

-However, he returns in Days of Our Lives having escaped prison with a lookalike in his place and helping his mother with her plans involving Bo Brady loving her again.
+Escaping prison with a lookalike in his place and helping his mother with her plans involving Bo Brady loving her again.
 Dimitri kidnaps Kate, who escaped Megan's compound to be used as leverage to grant him and his mother immunity for their crimes.
 Kate is rescued but Dimitri also had Andrew Donovan, Shane's son, captured as well just in case.
 They are both released from custody and granted immunity along with his aunt, Kristen, who stumbled on the plot and forced Megan to make her part of the deal.
 He eventually arrives in Salem where Megan reveals he has to marry before he turns 40 in order to receive an inheritance from his father's family, which includes conditions of one year of marriage and not under false pretense.
 While Megan initially settled for Kristen to marry him, this disgusted him and Kristen.
 Finding Gwen Rizczech as a better alternative, he begins to romance her.
 However, his true orientation is revealed when he develops feelings for Leo Stark which eventually blows ups his marriage to Gwen and his inheritance.